 The USP of Artificial Intelligence is that it is personalizing learning.
 You must wonder how!
 When students use the Internet of Things (IoT) devices and other digital tools to connect, the process helps in gathering data on each individual.

 The data is further analyzed, information is extracted to develop customized learning tools and learning opportunities for students.
 According to the Artificial Intelligence Market in the US Education Sector report, artificial intelligence in U.S. education is expected to grow by 47.5% from 2017-2021.

-One of the sought after trends of 2021 will be the educational games.
+One of the sought-after trends of 2021 will be educational games.
 Moonpreneur, the ultimate business strategy game by Moonshot Jr, is an example.
-The board game brings the entrepreneurial experience to your living rooms to enhance your entrepreneurial skills of both adults and children.
+The board game brings the entrepreneurial experience to your living rooms to enhance the entrepreneurial skills of both adults and children.

 The game complements the Innovator Program, a 4-stage product-based entrepreneurial learning system by interspersing learning with fun.
 Many such games have already thronged the marketplace and the users are lapping them up.